ByronCh23/Dissertation-2020-2021/README.md

 - U.S. Stringency Index (OX.csv) &#8594; Oxford Goverment Response Tracker

 The aim of this Dissertation was to employ an event study and from the analysis acquire the abnormal returns of 11 different industries.
 With graphical representations and economic intuition the performance of each industry was assessed.

+*Created by Byron Christodoulou and supervised by Dr Sarah Mouabbi*